pxslip/db-studio/docs/app/data-model/relationships.md

 ## Overview

 The Data Studio makes _the process_ of configuring relational data models easier, faster, and more intuitive by offering no-code configuration.
-Directus _does not_ enforce opinionated schemas, rule systems, or other arbitrary limitations to your data models.
+DB Studio _does not_ enforce opinionated schemas, rule systems, or other arbitrary limitations to your data models.
 Therefore, aside from any technical limitations of your project's infrastructure or core requirements for any relational data model, _like having a primary key field for every collection or a data type assigned to every field,_ you are free to build the data model as you want.